MitchellSingleton/docker-airconnect/README.md

 * changed image from ls.io ubuntu to ls.io alpine
 * changed the script order to download airconnect on container start (instead of requiring a container build)
 * added environment variables for persistent path and specific AirConnect version
-* * path allows specifying a persistant storage
+  * PATH_VAR - allows specifying a persistant storagepath
-*  version allows specifying a specific version of airconnect
+  * VERSION_VAR - allows specifying a specific version of airconnect
+  * MAXTOKEEP_VAR - allows specifying how many previous version in the path (if it isn't persistent, only the most recent one will be there)
 * added check to only download a file if it doesn't already exist in persistent path
 * changed the extraction to only pull out the executables needed (changed to statically built ones)
 * added check to only extract the binary files if they don't already exist

 testing:
-passed on raspberry 3b+ running the linux-aarch64-static version of AirConnect 1.6.2 (killed aircast)
+passed on RaspberryPi 3b+ running the linux-aarch64-static version of AirConnect 1.6.2 (killed aircast) passed on RaspberryPi 4 running the linux-aarch64-static version of AirConnect 1.6.2 (killed aircast)

 future:
 only keep x number of directories of previous versions